baasbox/docs/RestAPI/documents.rst

 the :doc:`general_remarks`

 **Description**: Delete a
-document in the specified collection Only the owner of the document and the admin or backoffice users can delete it.
+document in the specified collection.
+Only the owner of the document and the admin or backoffice users can delete it.

 **Returns**: